aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/580_App_cmdline/sample-app.md

 Note that:

-* The pods are depoyed to  100.64.x.x addresses
+* The pods are deployed to  100.64.x.x addresses
 * The service is exposing port 80
 * The deployment is referencing a private ECR repository belonging to your account